seandavi/awesome-single-cell/README.md

 - [monovar](https://bitbucket.org/hamimzafar/monovar) - [python] - Monovar is a single nucleotide variant (SNV) detection and genotyping algorithm for single-cell DNA sequencing data.
 It takes a list of bam files as input and outputs a vcf file containing the detected SNVs.

+### Other applications

+- [BASIC](http://ttic.uchicago.edu/~aakhan/BASIC/) - [python] - BASIC is a semi-de novo assembly method to determine the full-length sequence of the BCR in single B cells from scRNA-seq data.

 ## Tutorials and workflows

 - [Aaron Lun's Single Cell workflow on Bioconductor](http://bioconductor.org/help/workflows/simpleSingleCell/) - [R] - This article describes a computational workflow for basic analysis of scRNA-seq data using software packages from the open-source Bioconductor project.